turpana/DrupalBackups/README.md

 Drupal Backups
 ==============

-This is a work in progress.
-My goal is to make a simple utility to help me automate all my drupal backups.
+**This is a work in progress.** My goal is to make a simple utility to help me automate all my drupal backups.
 Also, I'm learning python, git, and github.

 ### Expected usage

 * create a json configuration file describing each site's info
 * then:

-'''python
     backups = DrupalBackups()
     backups.backup_all_now()
-'''